mmichlin66/mimcss-site/guide/defining-styles.md

 - `"&~"` and `"~&"` for general siblings
 - `"&,"` and `",&"` for selector lists

-With these properties, it is easy to specify selectors that combine the parent selector with a single class or element ID without using the `selector()` function.
+With these properties, it is easy to specify selectors that combine the parent selector with a single class or element ID:

 ```tsx
 class MyStyles extends css.StyleDefinition